minio/minio-py/README.md

     # The file to upload, change this path if needed
     source_file = "/tmp/test-file.txt"

-    # The destination bucket and filename on the MinIO server
+    # The destination bucket and filename on the Newtera server
     bucket_name = "python-test-bucket"
     destination_file = "my-test-file.txt"